Paige027/sql-hospitality-case-study/README.md

 1. Load the sample data into a SQL database (MySQL/PostgreSQL/etc.).
 2. Open the `.sql` files in the `sql/` folder.
 3. Run each query in sequence to reproduce the analysis.

-## ✅ Key Outcomes

-- Demonstrates strong SQL skills for analytics roles.
-- Shows ability to work with relational schemas and business questions.
-- Good example to reference in interviews for SQL-heavy positions.